turbot/steampipe-plugin-godaddy/docs/tables/godaddy_subscription.md

   not cancelable;
 ```

-### List subscriptions that are created between two specific dates
+### List subscriptions that were created between two specific dates

 ```sql
 select